anaulin/realcoopstories/content/episode/micky-metts-agaric.md

 {{< timestamp "[00:29:31]" >}} _Micky:_ Well, it's a lot of I guess less stress in the bad stress way.
 Right before Agaric, I worked with a corporation that had received a hundred million dollars in funding to build this app that is sort of like Google Hangouts.
 And it is used for like concerts and stuff where you could go backstage at a concert and talk with Ozzy Osborne through the app.

 {{< timestamp "[00:30:00]" >}} And people online could ask Ozzy questions and get responses.
 So that was pretty crazy.
-And it ended up getting robbed and pillaged by the , I guess, the executives that had been brought on board.
+And it ended up getting robbed and pillaged by the, I guess, the executives that had been brought on board.
 So it was totally trashed.
 When I joined it, there were nine people.
 It was a website that allowed you to configure your homepage when you open your computer and go online and choose all the news places you like and all the entertainment places, sites that you like.
 So it was like a little table of contents of your favorite stuff.
-And then , when the a hundred million dollars came in, that's when we started working on a thing called well, I won't even name it.
+And then, when the a hundred million dollars came in, that's when we started working on a thing called well, I won't even name it.
 Started working on the software to, for the app to go backstage and do all that stuff.

-{{< timestamp "[00:30:56]" >}} And, I guess , the big difference was there was such a concerted effort in that to hire on people.
+{{< timestamp "[00:30:56]" >}} And, I guess, the big difference was there was such a concerted effort in that to hire on people.
 We started with nine, we ended up with 450 people within six months.

 {{< timestamp "[00:31:12]" >}} _Ana:_ Oh my God.